learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 * Where can I find this data ?
 * How can I obtain the data from data source ?
 * How do I sample from this data ?
-* are their any privacy/ legal issues that I must consider prior to data usage ?
+* Are their any privacy/ legal issues that I must consider prior to data usage ?

 <img src='data-collection.png'>